Shopify/polaris/src/components/Popover/README.md

 A popover can contain many numerous types of content.
 Whether it's a menu, grid or something entirely different!
 When `aria-expanded` is applied to an element, `aria-haspopup` will default to `menu`.
 To assist screen readers you'll need to pass `ariaHaspopup` to `Popover`.

-Popovers can contain many types of content.
-If a popover contains a complex feature such as an ARIA menu, grid, listbox, or similar feature, then use the `ariaHaspopup` prop.
-This adds `aria-haspopup` to the button, which is helpful information for people who use screen readers.

 ### Keyboard support

 - When a popover opens, focus moves to the popover container